Omni Calculator logo

 To make this calculator easy to use, we have predefined some values.
 We've given the average time a cigarette break takes as 15 minutes; this includes the time spent walking to and from the smoking area as well as smoking.
 We have also provided a value for the number of cigarette breaks per day – three.
 Please note that these values are averages; you can feel free to change them for a particularly severe (or light) smoker.

-We have also assumed that each employee receives 10 days of holiday a year.
-This only affects yearly calculations and can be changed by hitting the advanced mode button.
+We have also assumed that each employee receives 10 days of holiday a year (you can change this in the "Workday settings" section).
+This only affects yearly calculations.
 With these values inputted, the calculator is ready to do its magic!

-For the average smoker taking three 15 minutes breaks a day, smoking accounts for 45 minutes of not working per day.
+For the average smoker taking three 15-minute breaks a day, smoking accounts for 45 minutes of not working per day.
 For an average working week (8 hours, 5 days a week), this totals to 3 ¾ hours.
 That's nearly 190 hours a year!
 That's a lot of lost productivity.

 You will also find a section at the bottom detailing the weekly and yearly cost of smoking, as well as the cost to life expectancy.
-To find the monetary value, input the price of a packet of 20 cigarettes in your area; for a different number than 20, please change the value in the appropriate field after clicking on advanced mode.
+To find the monetary value, input the price of a packet of 20 cigarettes in your area; for a different number than 20, please change the value in the appropriate field.

 The aim of this calculator